bagustris/octave-tutorial/_episodes/03-loops.md

 > ~~~
 > {: .output}
 >
-> The `dir` command returns a special MATLAB data type called
+> The `dir` command returns a special Octave data type called
 > a "struct array".
 Each element in this array is
 > a "struct", containing information about a single file
 > in the form of "fields".